 |Other programmes which are contributing to the minor:||not applicable|

 |Access:||See admissions matrix|

-The course concentrates on the motives and strategic aspects of takeovers and restructuring, the valuation of firms involved in takeovers, the role of agency conflicts between the management and the shareholders of a corporation, the effect of takeovers and restructuring on shareholder value and the practical aspects of the takeover process.
+This course deals with mergers, acquisitions and other corporate restructuring activities such as leveraged buy-outs and divestitures in an international context.
+The course concentrates on the motives and strategic aspects of takeovers and restructuring, the valuation of firms involved in takeovers, the role of agency conflicts (between the management and the shareholders of a corporation) in takeovers, the effect of takeovers and restructuring on shareholder value and the practical aspects of the takeover process.
 It introduces the key principles and techniques of successful mergers, acquisitions, divestitures and leveraged buyouts.
-In this minor, we also look at the psychological aspects of corporate restructuring transactions.
-You will study textbooks, relevant academic papers and various real-world M&A cases.
-Moreover, we will discuss the impact of the recent financial crisis on corporate restructuring activities throughout the world.
+Next to taking a purely financial view, we also look at the psychological aspects of corporate restructuring transactions.
+For example, it has been shown that a lot of managers take over other firms simply because they are too confident about the value of the target, or because they want to boost their ego.
+We will discuss academic articles as well as anecdotal evidence about these irrational elements in M&A activity.
+Moreover, we will discuss the impact of the 2008-2009 financial crisis on M&A and corporate restructuring activities throughout the world.

 After taking this course, you should be well equipped with all general knowledge regarding the M&A world.
 Specifically, you should be able to answer questions such as: Overall, do M&As pay?
 What are the various motivations for M&As?
 When do M&As make sense?
 What are the drivers of M&A waves?
 How does one value a M&A deal?
 What is the M&A process?
 What is the appropriate M&A risk management strategy?
 What does it take to make the "synergy" come to life?
 When do leveraged buy-outs make sense, and how can they be financed? etc.